Arthur A. Collins: Early life and education

+Career

-Founding of Collins Radio
+Founding of Collins Radio in Iowa

-Collins founded Collins Radio Co. in 1933, building high quality amateur and commercial transmitters (not receivers for the domestic market).
+Collins founded Collins Radio Co. in 1933, building high quality amateur and commercial transmitters, not receivers for the domestic market.
 With recognition from success with the MacMillan expedition, Collins equipment was selected for the Byrd Expedition to the Antarctic (1933–1934).
-Beginning manufacturing in his basement, Arthur Collins soon rented building space and eventually constructed the first Collins Radio factory in Cedar Rapids in 1940.
-At this time the company had sales of about $500,000 and 150 employees.
-Collins Radio was recognized for excellence in design and manufacture of amateur and commercial transmitters and receivers, and began building aircraft radios in 1935.
+Collins Radio was recognized for excellence in design and manufacture of amateur and commercial transmitters and receivers.
+It began building aircraft radios in 1935.
+Beginning manufacturing in his basement, Collins soon rented building space.

-Goddard, RCA, and the Collins vacuum tube patent suit
+Goddard, RCA, and the Collins vacuum tube patent suit, 1933-1938

 The heart of a radio transmitter, the oscillator, at that time used a vacuum tube to generate a radio frequency.
-RCA claimed it had exclusive rights to the de Forest vacuum tube oscillator circuit patent, and brought suit against Collins Radio and other purported infringers.
-In addition to rockets, Robert Goddard was also an electronics innovator, and when Arthur Collins discovered that Goddard's 1915 oscillator patent predated the de Forest patent Collins met with Goddard to explain that RCA's tube monopoly was a serious impediment to competitive innovation in electronics.
-With Goddard's help, the practicality of the Goddard design was demonstrated in court and the suit was dropped in 1938, allowing Collins and others to freely develop new technology.
+Radio Corporation of America claimed it had exclusive rights to the Lee De Forest vacuum tube oscillator circuit patent, and brought suit against Collins Radio and other purported infringers.
+When Arthur Collins discovered that Robert Goddard 's 1915 oscillator patent predated the de Forest patent Collins met with Goddard to explain that RCA's tube monopoly was a serious impediment to competitive innovation in electronics.
+With Goddard's help, the practicality of the Goddard design was demonstrated in court; the suit was dropped in 1938, allowing Collins and others to freely develop new technology.
 Goddard and Collins remained friends until Goddard's death in 1945.

 World War II

+Collins eventually constructed the first Collins Radio factory in Cedar Rapids in 1940.
+At this time the company had sales of about $500,000 and 150 employees.
 During World War II Collins Radio became a key supplier of ground, ship, and aircraft communication equipment, expanding from about 350 to a peak of about 3700 employees.
 Arthur Collins was a co-designer of the Autotune device.
 Invented for commercial aviation shortly before the war, it allowed the pilot to remotely switch to preset frequencies.
 Autotune precisely adjusted the radio in about 40 seconds, without the lengthy hand-tuning normally required by a designated radio operator.
 The ART-13 100-watt HF military radio was highly prized for this feature and for its rugged and reliable construction.
 Over 90,000 were built for B-24, B-25, B-29, TBF, and other aircraft.
 Collins gear was also extensively used for tactical ground communication and aboard ships.
 Following the Pearl Harbor attack, the Corregidor station in the Philippines used Collins equipment to reach the outside world, as did the USS Missouri during the surrender ceremonies in Tokyo Bay.